microsoft/TypeScript-Handbook/pages/tutorials/Migrating from JavaScript.md

 declare function define(...args: any[]): any;
 ```

-it's typically better to get rid of those calls and use TypeScript syntax for imports.
+it's better to get rid of those calls and use TypeScript syntax for imports.

 First, you'll need to enable some module system by setting TypeScript's `module` flag.
 Valid options are `commonjs`, `amd`, `system`, and `umd`.